Ski Gear Review: ARMADA, SALOMON | Edited by Yasushi Chiba

 Touring: ★★★★☆

-Ease of Walking (Range of Motion): The skis provide stability not only when skiing downhill but also when climbing.
-Especially when traversing granular or hard-packed slopes, I often climb by digging the edge of the ski facing the snow into the snow to prevent the skis from sliding down.
-Kingpin and other pin-tech bindings are weak against lateral forces, often causing misalignment, and in such situations I reluctantly switched to crampons.
-With SHIFT, I can firmly dig the edge into the snow, expanding the range of ski ascents I can safely ski.
+: Ease of walking (range of motion): It provides stability not only when skiing but also when climbing.
+In particular, when traversing slopes with granular snow or hardpack, you often need to dig the uphill edge into the snow to prevent the skis from sliding down, but with Kingpin and other pin-tech bindings, they are weak against lateral forces and often release accidentally, in which case I had to reluctantly switch to crampons.
+With SHIFT, I can firmly dig the edge into the snow with force, expanding the range in which I can climb on skis with peace of mind.

 Season: All seasons

-Location (slope, course, ski resort, mountain range, etc.): All areas of Hokkaido's backcountry
+Location (slope, course, ski resort, mountain area, etc.): All backcountry areas of Hokkaido

 Conditions: All conditions